AlyssonCampbell/project4/README.md

-ability to move a game piece around using the wsad keys something hides the items that need to be collected the score tracks how many have been gathered
+ability to move a game piece around using the wsad keys something hides the items that need to be collected the score tracks how many have been gathered through experimentation over the weekend decided to change how I was approaching the interface, Switching from collision detection to mobile-first interfacing where the object needs to be clicked instead of moving an object to detect collision-defintely something I'd like to learn more about in the future

 silver:
 timer option for catching as many items in a certian time